The School of consists of the following departments:

 - Centre for Clinical and Translational Research

-All the departments of the faculty are well equipped with necessary research infrastructure.
-An independent Animal House is attached with the faculty, and caters to the needs of the university.
-The faculty has a well-stocked book library, and a large number of journals are available online and/or in print format.
+All the departments of the school are well equipped with necessary research infrastructure.
+An independent Animal House is attached with the school, and caters to the needs of the university.
+The school has a well-stocked book library, and a large number of journals are available online and/or in print format.

 Central Instrumentation Facility